 Nope.
 This effort has nothing to do with electing people to public office nor directly influencing public policy.
+And anyone, whether they are a Democrat, Republican, or independent, is welcomed with open arms to join our community.

 Why should I get involved?